Russo–Circassian War: Expulsion and genocide

 The Circassian genocide was the Russian Empire's systematic mass murder, ethnic cleansing, forced migration, and expulsion of Circassians from their homeland of Circassia, which roughly encompassed the major part of the North Caucasus and the northeast shore of the Black Sea.
 Between 95 and 97 percent of the total Circassian population were slaughtered or forcibly expelled from their homeland; and approximately 1 to 2 million Circassian natives were mass murdered during the genocide.

 As many as 1 to 1.5 million Circassians were forced to flee, but less than half survived.
 Ottoman archives show nearly 1 million migrants entering their land from the Caucasus by 1879, with nearly half of them dying on the shores as a result of diseases.
 If these archives are correct, it was the biggest exile of the 19th century.
 Corroborating the archives, the Russian census of 1897 records only 150,000 Circassians, one tenth of the original number, remaining in the conquered region.

 90% of people with Circassian descent now live in other countries, primarily in Turkey, Jordan, and other countries of the Middle East, with only 500,000–700,000 remaining in what is now Russia.
-The depopulated Circassian lands were resettled by numerous ethnic groups, including Russians, Ukrainians, and Georgians.